ianstrang2/berkoTNF/docs/SPEC_RSVP.md

 - **TTL (graduated):** Time waitlist player has TO CLAIM once offer is sent (2h/1h/45m/30m/15m depending on kickoff)
 - These are separate timers, not the same thing!

+**Near-kickoff exception:** If <30min to kickoff, SKIP grace period entirely:
+- Send waitlist offers immediately on dropout
+- Use 5-minute TTL minimum (even at "instant claim" time)
+- **Why:** At 10min to kickoff, 3min grace + 0 TTL = no time for anyone to see the push
+- **Minimum TTL clamp:** 5-min floor ensures push can be delivered + player has time to tap

 ---

 ## **7) Waitlist Details**